Erik Satie: Move to Arcueil

 In 1898, in search of somewhere cheaper and quieter than Montmartre, Satie moved to a room in the southern suburbs, in the commune of Arcueil-Cachan, 8 km from the centre of Paris.
 This remained his home for the rest of his life.
 No visitors were ever admitted.
-He joined the Socialist Party after the assassination of Jean Jaurès (he later switched his membership to the Communist Party after its founding, but adopted a thoroughly bourgeois image: the biographer Pierre-Daniel Templier, writes, "With his umbrella and bowler hat, he resembled a quiet school teacher.
+He joined the Socialist Party after the assassination of Jean Jaurès (he later switched his membership to the Communist Party after its founding, but adopted a thoroughly bourgeois image: his first biographer Pierre-Daniel Templier writes, "With his umbrella and bowler hat, he resembled a quiet school teacher.
 Although a Bohemian, he looked very dignified, almost ceremonious".

 Satie earned a living as a cabaret pianist, adapting more than a hundred compositions of popular music for piano or piano and voice, adding some of his own.
 The most popular of these were Je te veux, text by Henry Pacory; Tendrement, text by Vincent Hyspa; Poudre d'or, a waltz; La Diva de l'Empire, text by Dominique Bonnaud/Numa Blès; Le Picadilly, a march; Légende californienne, text by Contamine de Latour (lost, but the music later reappears in La belle excentrique); and others.
 Between 1898 and 1908, he composed and arranged the music for around thirty Hyspa texts.
 These songs, which caricatured current political events, enabled Satie to explore the use of quotations for humorous purposes that characterises his work.
 In his later years Satie rejected all his cabaret music as vile and against his nature.
 Only a few compositions that he took seriously remain from this period: Jack in the Box, music to a pantomime by Jules Depaquit (called a "clownerie" by Satie); Geneviève de Brabant, a short comic opera to a text by "Lord Cheminot" (Latour); Le poisson rêveur (The Dreamy Fish), piano music to accompany a lost tale by Cheminot, and a few others that were mostly incomplete.
 Few were presented, and none published at the time.